-Hollow Glass Microspheres (HGMS) are near perfect spherical shapes of thin walled glass bubbles that are approximately 50 microns in size.
-The glass type is amorphous and can come low purity or high purity (Trelleborg) grades.
+Hollow Glass Microspheres (HGMS) are near perfect engineered spherical bubbles of thin walled glass, that are approximately 50 microns in size, with a really low density of between 0.1-0.4 g/cc.
+The glass type is amorphous and can come low purity or high purity grades.